Date of Last Update

 Video recordings with information about a specific student are considered law enforcement records unless the University uses the recording for disciplinary purposes or makes the recording part of the educational record.
 The Department of Public Safety, working in conjunction with the Information Technology Department has the authority to select, coordinate, operate, manage, and monitor all security camera systems pursuant to this policy.

-Individual colleges, departments, programs, or organizations wishing to install security camera equipment on any of the University campuses are required to collaborate with Facilities Planning, Department of Public Safety and Information Technology prior to any installation.
+Individual colleges, departments, programs, or organizations wishing to install security camera equipment for official University use on any of the University campuses are required to collaborate with Facilities Planning, Department of Public Safety and Information Technology prior to any installation.
 All equipment and installation must be approved and coordinated through the Department of Public Safety in order to meet the minimum technical specifications identified by the Department of Public Safety and Facilities Planning along with Information Technology for technical standards.
 All costs for purchase, installation, and maintenance of security cameras will be the responsibility of the appropriate project budget or the department/unit making the request.
+The University reserves the right to remove or disable cameras not compliant with this policy.

 Security Camera System Operator